aleksam/MVCReactGulp/README.md

-# ReactMVC
+# MVCReactGulp
-build React components for use in existing ASP.NET MVC5 solution
+Gulp build React components for use in existing ASP.NET MVC5 solution